-Château de Galinée Campsite is a lovely and relaxing family-run four star campsite in St Cast le Guildo on the north coast of Brittany.
+Château de Galinée Campsite is a lovely, spacious and relaxing family-run four star campsite situated in a quiet spot in the lovely small town of St Cast le Guildo on the north coast of Brittany.
 It is part of the quality Castels chain of campsites.
 There are wide, grassy pitches and as well as the play areas, there is lots of extra space for children to run around, making it one of the best French campsites for kids !

 This site is situated in a rural setting, inland from the excellent beaches of St Cast.
 It has an excellent outdoor swimming complex with outdoor pools, a children's pool and an indoor pool.